Record delete requests (UI Workflow) record-delete

 Select datasets select-dataset

 The next step is to determine whether you want to delete records from a single dataset or all datasets.
-If this option is not available to you, continue to the provide identities section of the guide.
+Depending on your organization’s configuration, the dataset selection option may not be available.
+If you do not see this option, continue to the Provide identities section of the guide.

 The Select dataset dialog with a dataset selected and Done highlighted.